-World Trade Organisation Law (LAW5655M, 15 credits)

-International Economic Law (LAW5830M, 15 credits)

-International Law of Foreign Investment (LAW5465M, 15 credits)

-And candidates are required to choose 15 credits from the list of optional modules
+World Trade Organisation Law (LAW5655M, 15 credits) International Economic Law (LAW5830M, 15 credits) International Law of Foreign Investment (LAW5465M, 15 credits) And candidates are required to choose 15 credits from the list of optional modules

-&lt;sup>1 See also the general Programme of Study for the Integrated degrees of PhD and Master (MA, LLM or MSc) which specifies the overall arrangements for the University Integrated PhD and Masters programme.
+1 Programme withdrawn with effect from 2015/16.
+See also the general Programme of Study for the Integrated degrees of PhD and Master (MA, LLM or MSc) which specifies the overall arrangements for the University Integrated PhD and Masters programme.